bajamircea/bajamircea.github.io/_posts/2018-08-01-linear-find.markdown

 `begin`, `end`, `size`.
 That's a range object.

+# Versions accepting range objects

+When creating versions of `find` that accept range objects there is the problem of how to disambiguate between functions with the same number of arguments e.g. both functions below have three arguments:

+{% highlight c++ linenos %}
+namespace algs {
+  template<typename I, typename S, typename T>
+  I find(I f, S l, const T & v) {
+    // ...
+  }

+  namespace range {
+    template<typename Range, typename T, typename Cmp>
+    auto find(Range & r, const T & v, Cmp cmp) {
+      // ...
+    }

+  }
+}
+{% endhighlight %}

+The choice I've made above is to use an additional namespace for the functions receiving a range object.
+That's maybe not ideal.

 # Passing range objects as arguments

 Standard containers such as `std::vector`, `std::list`, `std::set` etc. can be